mnaeemshakir/checkout-integrations/README.md

 # checkout-integrations
-Repo showcasing integrations of paypal and stripe
+Repo showcasing integrations of paypal and stripe.
+GA4 and i18Next is also integrated.